Windmill Theatre: Postwar years

-When Henderson died on 29 November 1944, aged 82, she left the Windmill to Van Damm.
+When Mrs Henderson died on 29 November 1944, aged 82, she left the Windmill to Van Damm.
 During his tenure, the Windmill was home to numerous famous comedians and actors who had their first real success there, including Jimmy Edwards, Harry Worth, Tony Hancock, Spike Milligan, Harry Secombe, Peter Sellers, Michael Bentine, George Martin, Bruce Forsyth, Arthur English, Tommy Cooper and Barry Cryer.
 Cryer was "a bottom of the bill" comic at the Windmill, while Forsyth performed as a juvenile performer — a superior post.
-A number of the most celebrated photographic pin-up models of the 1950s and early 1960s also did a stint as Windmill Girls, including Lyn Shaw, June Wilkinson, and Lorraine Burnett.
+A number of the most celebrated photographic pin-up models of the 1950s and early 1960s also did a stint as Windmill Girls, including June Palmer, Lyn Shaw, June Wilkinson, and Lorraine Burnett.

 Van Damm ran the theatre until his death on 14 December 1960, aged approximately 71.
 He left the theatre to his daughter, rally driver Sheila Van Damm.
 She struggled to keep it going, but by this time, London's Soho neighbourhood had become a seedier place.
 The Soho neighbourhood of the 1930s and 1940s had been a respectable place filled with shops and family restaurants.
 The Revudeville shows ran from 1932 to 1964, until the Windmill officially closed on 31 October 1964.